MohamedElGuendouz/astro-sphere/src/content/blog/13-tables-delta-suppression-de-donnees/index.md

 title: "Deleting Data from Delta Tables: A Comprehensive Guide"
 date: 2024-07-26
 summary: "Learn how to efficiently and reliably delete data from Delta Tables using various methods, including SQL and Delta API, with practical examples and best practices."
-tags: ["Delta Lake", "Data Deletion", "Data Engineering"]
+tags: ["Delta Lake", "Data Engineering"]
 ---

 # Deleting Data from Delta Tables: A Comprehensive Guide